March 3, 2017

 The full height glazing and roof lanterns also help create better interaction with the garden to encourage inside and outside living.

 We love incorporating rooflights into the designs of our projects, they are a great way of letting light in and allow us to create a really modern look.

-We have used continued to use Roof-Maker skylights since the initial project at Kensington Chase in Sheffield, not only are their products great but also because they offer value for money and the service we receive from the team is second to none.
+We have used continued to use Roof Maker skylights since the initial project at Kensington Chase in Sheffield.
+Their products are great, they offer value for money and the service we receive from the team is second to none.